ConstantinOr/Dashboard_New/README.md

 # Investment Dashboard

 A modern web application for tracking and managing investment portfolios.
 Built with Next.js, Prisma, and PostgreSQL.
+Deployed on [Vercel](https://vercel.com).

 ## Features